utamiu1807/uutami/README.md

 # Trump_Trade_EDA_Template
 Exploratory Data Analysis (EDA) of trade flows before/after the Trump administration

-and Indonesia’s tariff-benefit case study.
+Limitation:
+1. There are 10 category for goods imported, which HTS 2, HTS 4, HTS 6, HTS 8, and HTS 10.
+For this analysis, we only using data for HTS 2 and HTS 4.
+2. For 2025, we only use data until august 2025

 **Objectives**
-1. U.S. import patterns before vs after Trump (2010-2025)
+1. U.S. import patterns before vs after tarif-war by Trump (2023-2025)
-2. Indonesia’s trade benefit after tariff-deal

-To run:
-- Open notebooks in Google Colab (`notebooks/eda_us_imports.ipynb`, `notebooks/eda_indonesia_tariff.ipynb`)
-- Render Quarto reports in `/reports/` using `quarto render`.